adrian154/blog/public/blogposts/astro/blogpost.md

 Shot noise doesn't require any treatment in the calibration process, because it's an inherent part of the signal.
 However, it does have some interesting properties that can help us characterize the sensor.

 For our purposes, we treat photon emission events as occuring independently of each other at a constant mean rate.
 This is a Poisson process, meaning that the number of events observed over a fixed time interval is given by the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
-When $\lambda$ is large, the Poisson distribution is closely approximated by a normal distribution with $\mu = \sigma^2 = \lambda$.
+When the rate of events $\lambda$ is large, the Poisson distribution is closely approximated by a normal distribution with $\mu = \sigma^2 = \lambda$.
 Thus, we can say that the variance of the number of electrons is equal to the average number of electrons.
+If we define signal-to-noise ratio as mean over standard deviation, this relation also explains why we need to quadruple our exposure time to double our SNR.

 Of course, our RAW files don't tell us how many electrons were produced within the pixels.
 Instead, they contain arbitrary integer quantities representing the output of the ADC.
 It doesn't make sense to assign a physical unit to these values, so for the sake of clarity we measure these values in **analog-to-digital units (ADUs)**.
 There is some factor that gives the electrons per ADU, which we call the **gain**.